anh309/English-Vietnamese-Dictionary-Application_C-Cplusplus_Binary-Tree-Data-Structure/README.md

 ## Deploment
 - Please note that GUI is displayed in **Vietnamese language**
-- Easy open `Main.exe` to run this program.
-Hope you enjoyit !
+- Easily open `Main.exe` to run this program.
+Hope you enjoy it!
 ___
 # Authors
 - Pham Xuan Anh